Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *ii) Nova Corporation Property includes but is not limited to, Test Subjects, Entities, Vehicles, and crafted utilities (e.g. chairs or crates).*

+12) CORRUPTION:

+*a) Bribery is strictly prohibited under any circumstances;*

+*i) "Bribery" is defined as "to dishonestly persuade to act in one's favour by anything of monetary value";*

+*b) Dishonest conduct or abuse of power for one’s personal gain is also prohibited;*

 ## **Section 2: On-Site Behaviour**
 > Any clause within this section is to be followed on any and all official Nova Corporation sponsored sites.
 Current sites include the Nova Corporation Research Installment, designation 11.